btel/python-in-neuroscience-tutorials/README.md

 ## Viewing the tutorials

 The view the tutorials you can use the excellent [nbviewer](https://nbviewer.jupyter.org/).
-To go to the table of contents follow the link:
+To go to the table of contents follow the [link](https://nbviewer.jupyter.org/github/btel/python-in-neuroscience-tutorials/blob/master/index.ipynb).

 (You can also open them on Github, but nbviewer gives a nicer user experience).